joscha/less-vars-loader/README.md

 For simple `@x = @y` assignments this module can follow the assigned variable replace it with the last assignment.
 This is disabled by default.

-> Attention: Circular assignments are not supported, neither are non-trivial assignment such as calculations.
+> Attention: Circular assignments are not supported, neither are non-trivial assignments such as calculations.

 ```less
 // some.less